-Plans announced last month to cut the Solar Feed-in Tariff (FiT) rates from August rather than July are generally being welcomed by businesses.
+The solar PV industry is welcoming government plans to cut the Feed-in Tariff (FiT) rates from 1 August rather than 1 July as previously proposed.

-The Solar Trade Association said that it broadly welcomed many of the government's decisions on the FiTs scheme and the inclusion of solar in DECC's updated Renewables Roadmap.
+The Solar Trade Association said that it broadly welcomed many of the government's decisions on the FiT scheme and the inclusion of solar in DECC's updated Renewables Roadmap.